sagniks0102/Calculator/README.md

-# Calculator This is a calculator App using HTML, CSS & JavaScript
+# Calculator This is a scientific calculator App using HTML, CSS & JavaScript